Baltimore Ravens vs. Cincinnati Bengals NFL Week 7 Odds, Plays and Insights for October 24, 2021

 - This year, the Ravens rack up 9.8 more points per game (28.3) than the Bengals allow (18.5).

-- When Baltimore puts up more than 18.5 points, it is 3-3 against the spread and 5-1 overall.
+- Baltimore is 3-3 against the spread and 5-1 overall this season when the team scores more than 18.5 points.

-- In games that Baltimore piles up more than 331.0 yards, the team is 2-3 against the spread and 4-1 overall.
+- In games that Baltimore amasses over 331.0 yards, the team is 2-3 against the spread and 4-1 overall.

 - The Ravens have turned the ball over eight times this season, two more turnovers than the Bengals have forced (6).